Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Here is the script, including a fairness function to allow ads 5% of the time:

-This script happens to work in Python for a TLS-decrypting man-in-the-middle proxy written in Python.
+This script works in Python for a TLS-decrypting man-in-the-middle proxy that is also written in Python.
 As a working proof-of-concept, it’s pretty rad.
-Of course, it can be rewritten in Rust or Go or anything but single-threaded Python, but as an intellectual exercise to defeat ads that are served from the same domain as content, it’s elegant.
+Of course, it can be rewritten in Rust, Go, or any language other than single-threaded Python, but, as an intellectual exercise to defeat ads served from the same domain as content, it’s elegant.

 Top ↩